Testing trajectory-based determinism via time probability distributions: Introduction

 A first move towards answering this question consists of recognizing that $|\psi(x,y,t)|^2$ is not a joint probability distribution for $x$, $y$, and $t$.
 Instead, it refers to the probability density of finding the system at the location $(x,y)$ {\it given} that time is guaranteed to be $t$.
 In this case, the notation $\wp_{xy|t}(x,y|t)$\footnote{To shorten the notation, whenever the sub-index of the symbol representing the probability density function repeats in its argument, we may omit the latter.
-For example, $\wp_{xy|t}(x,y|t)$ would be simply $\wp_{xy|t}$.}, emphasizing the conditioning on $t$, is preferred~\cite{Maccone, Dias_Parisio, Terno, Sombillo_Galapon,Rafsanjani_Bahrampour}.
+For example, $\wp_{xy|t}(x,y|t)$ would be simply $\wp_{xy|t}$.}, emphasizing the conditioning on $t$, is preferred~\cite{Maccone, Dias_Parisio, Araújo, Arlans, Terno, Sombillo_Galapon,Rafsanjani_Bahrampour,Kellers}.
 Rather than just allegorical rephrasing, this serves to stress that the distribution has to be built for a single well-defined value of time.
-Next, we can condition on $x=x_\tx{d}$: \eq{ \wp_{y|xt}(y|x_\tx{d},t)=\frac{\wp_{xy|t}(x_\tx{d},y|t)}{\wp_{x|t}(x_\tx{d}|t)}= \frac{|\psi(x_\tx{d},y,t)|^2}{\int\! dy\,|\psi(x_\tx{d},y,t)|^2}. } Unless one post-selects the experimental data to a particular value of $t$, which actually is never done in practice, we still do not have a formal comparison with ${\wp_{y|x}}^{\mkern-22mu\tx{exp}}(y|x_\tx{d})$.
+Next, we can condition on $x=x_\tx{d}$: \eq{ \wp_{y|xt}(y|x_\tx{d},t)=\frac{\wp_{xy|t}(x_\tx{d},y|t)}{\wp_{x|t}(x_\tx{d}|t)}= \frac{|\psi(x_\tx{d},y,t)|^2}{\int\! dy\,|\psi(x_\tx{d},y,t)|^2}, } where $\wp_{y|xt}(y|x_\tx{d},t)$ is the probability density of finding the system at the transversal position $y$, conditioned to the time instant $t$ and $x=x_\text{d}$, while $\wp_{x|t}(x_\tx{d}|t)$ refers to the probability density of measuring it at $x=x_\text{d}$, in a given time $t$.
+Unless one post-selects the experimental data to a particular value of $t$, which actually is rarely done in practice \cite{Sinha}, we still do not have a formal comparison with ${\wp_{y|x}}^{\mkern-22mu\tx{exp}}(y|x_\tx{d})$.
 Of course, our first impulse would be to assign some mean value for time in Eq.~\eqref{p(y|x,t)} or even to integrate over some time window, but these would be extra assumptions.
-This underscores that experimental results cannot always be straightforwardly confronted with QM's predictions.
+This underscores that experimental results cannot always be straightforwardly confronted with quantum mechanics predictions.